Gain clarity in a calm, safe,

 Will my counselling sessions be confidential?

 Yes, counselling sessions are confidential.
 However, there may be exceptions to this, for example, if your counsellor believes you, another person, or themselves to be at serious risk of harm, and particularly if there is a child at risk.
 In such an instance the counsellor will raise this with you, and discuss their obligation to take the matter further via their clinical supervisor and the Counselling Services manager.
-Other relevant professionals may need to be involved but this will be done carefully and with your knowledge.

 Where do we offer appointments?